 In portability, without a single doubt, we and anybody will agree that Elgato HD60S is more portable than HD60.

-It is because the HD60S is a kind of plug-n-play capture card, while on the other hand, Elgato HD60 requires you to make use of USB 2.0, which sounds compromising performance.
+The HD60S is a kind of plug-n-play capture card, while on the other hand, Elgato HD60 requires you to use USB 2.0, which sounds compromising performance.

-So, looking at the portability, other products of Elgato, such as HD60 Pro, aren’t much portable since they are internal cards and use a PCIe slot.
+So, looking at the portability, other Elgato products, such as HD60 Pro, aren’t much portable since they are internal cards and use a PCIe slot.

 Until now, remember that HD60S will prove to be much more handy, portable, and easy to carry than HD60.

-But if you focus only on two i.e., HD60 and HD60S, then both are portable enough.
+But if you focus only on two, i.e., HD60 and HD60S, both are portable enough.